HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Method

-As described in Section~\ref{sec:problem}, our task is goal-conditioned object manipulation, in which the objective is to move an object to a given goal pose.
-Instead of concatenating the goal point cloud to the observed point cloud~\citep{chen2021system, chen2022visual}, we represent the goal as per-point ``flow" of the object point cloud to the goal: Suppose that point $x_i$ in the initial point cloud corresponds to point $x'_i$ in the goal point cloud; then the flow is given by $\Delta x_i = x'_i - x_i$.
-The flow $\Delta x_i$ is a 3D vector which is concatenated to the other features of the point cloud observation.
+As described in Section~\ref{sec:problem}, the objective of our task is to move an object to a given goal pose.
+Instead of concatenating the goal point cloud to the observed point cloud~\citep{chen2021system, chen2022visual}, we represent the goal as per-point ``goal flow": Suppose that point $x_i$ in the initial point cloud corresponds to point $x'_i$ in the goal point cloud; then the goal flow is given by $\Delta x_i = x'_i - x_i$.
+The goal flow $\Delta x_i$ is a 3D vector which is included as the feature of the point cloud observation (concatenated with a segmentation label, resulting in a 4-dimensional feature vector).
 This flow representation of goal is also used to calculate the reward and success rate for the pose alignment task (Appendix~\ref{appendix:goal}).
-In the real robot experiments, we estimate the flow using point cloud registration (Appendix~\ref{appendix:real}).
+In the real robot experiments, we estimate the goal flow using point cloud registration (Appendix~\ref{appendix:real}).
+Our ablation experiments suggest that utilizing the flow representation of the goal drastically enhances performance compared to directly concatenating the goal point cloud (Appendix~\ref{appendix:ablations}).